jetkai/proxy-list/README.md

 [![MIT License][license-shield]][license-url]

 ### About
 Free list of tested SOCKS & HTTP proxies in json & txt format.
 These proxies are tested 4x/day (every 6 hours) and have made a successful socket connection, and can write & read data.
 These proxies can be used by any application that supports SOCKS4, SOCKS5, HTTP or HTTPS.
+Proxies are tested against OVH & other EU hosting providers.

 Additionally works for Java Apps such as [Bruteforce-RSPS](https://github.com/KaiBurton/Bruteforce-RSPS), [JaySyiPker](https://github.com/JayArrowz/JaySyiPker) & [718 Cheat Client (Final)](https://github.com/KaiBurton/718-Cheat-Client-Final).